kartikvd24/Pipe-Blockage-Detection-Bot-with-Locating-Tracking/README.md

 4. **Output**
    - The script will open the video stream and apply YOLOv8 detection on the frames in real-time.
    - Detected blockages will be highlighted.
+   - The model Efficiceny and the Model training weights can be seen the folder called 'runs' the wreight can be used for dectection and also it contains the parameters that         are been inherited
 ---

 ## 🛠 Requirements